oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     Click on the tile marked **Dog** on the top and **CUST\_VALUE**.

-    It shows that the highest value (5) dog owners are purchasing far more movies than average compared to non-dog owners.
+    Here we can see that the highest value (5) dog owners are purchasing far more movies than average compared to non-dog owners.
 It may be just a correlation but perhaps you could use this data to offer dog grooming products to high-value customers!

-    Interesting.
-Isn't it?
     The Insights tool has discovered all these hidden patterns just by crawling through the data.

     ![screenshot of insights on pet ownership and customer value](images/image82_t_inst_pet_custvalue.png)

     Wow!
-That's quite an insight!!
+That's quite an insight!

     Click on the **Back** button to go back to the list.